Police ID man found dead in Boardman

 BOARDMAN — Boardman police are investigating a death at 4417 South Ave.
 Wednesday evening.

-The name of the deceased is Bruce Williams, police chief Todd Werth said this morning .
+The name of the deceased is Bruce Williams, police chief Todd Werth said this morning.

 Police are waiting on a determination from the coroner, Werth said.